As we head into a dry and hot summer, learn how to keep you and your family safe

 In This Section

-In order to find out if your development is Exempt you should read through the general requirements listed under Part 1 of the policy as they apply to all exempt development.
+In order to find out if your development is exempt, you should read through the general requirements listed under Part 1 of the NSW State Environmental Planning Policy for exempt and complying development, as these requirements apply to all exempt developments.

-All Exempt Development must still meet the National Construction Code (NCC) as well as the requirements for adjoining owners’ property rights, the applicable common law and other legislative requirements for approvals, licenses, permits and authorities.
+All exempt developments must still meet the National Construction Code (NCC) as well as the requirements for adjoining owners’ property rights, applicable common law, and other legislative requirements for approvals, licenses, permits and authorities.